schlotg/viage-shopping-list/services.md

 The function *findIndex* is just a helper function to find an element by id so that we can remove and get items.
 There is also a *forEach()* function that makes it easy to iterate across all of the items in our list.

 Whew!
 That is the biggest file in our project but it actually does a lot and is great foundation for the rest of the app.
+All we need to do now is bolt up some components to display the data.

 The final file should look like this: